knikolov2004/msia-423-nikolov/README.md

 and the files existing in this directory.

 ### 4. Running the API calls and RDS/S3 ingestion scripts
+*Note:* for this part of the setup to work, the user needs to be connected to NU's VPN via the GlobalProtect app, otherwise the connection to RDS cannot be made!
 #### 1. Running outside of Docker
 To run the files without building the Docker image (this might break due to missing packages which can be found in the `requirements.txt` file or other OS